By Jael Goldfine

 This is not the first time Dunham has been criticized for her negligent racial blind spot, defended her mistakes, and ultimately apologized, but I was struck by this particular incident and the cultural moment that followed.
-I was struck by the reckless, selfish, feminist outrage-mongering, self-righteousness of Dunham’s comments; by the disgust, anger, and hurt produced by them; by her defensiveness; by her shame and guilt, and the disbelief of many, that her apology was sincere.
+I was struck by the reckless, feminist outrage-mongering, self-righteousness of Dunham’s comments; by the disgust, anger, and hurt produced by them; by her defensiveness; by her shame and guilt, and the disbelief of many, that her apology was sincere.
 I was struck by the way the way that there both were, and were not two sides to the story, and by the obvious fact that Dunham didn’t intend to do harm and didn’t mean what her words expressed, juxtaposed with the equally obvious ugliness of her comments.
 I was struck by the fact that Dunham is still fucking up this badly.

 Lena Dunham is a white girl who messes up—loudly, grotesquely, and often.
 However, this legacy of mistakes is, I believe, fundamental to her mode as an artist.
 Her artistic and political project has always been about nakedness and hyper-transparency, about ripping herself open, forcing us to look inside of her and see her instead of what we expect to see.
 Arguably, she does this brilliantly, and even her most ardent critics tend to qualify their arguments about her, praising this sensibility in Girls.
-However, she seems unable or unwilling to switch off this sensibility off-screen, and in public.
+However, she seems unable or unwilling to switch off this sensibility off-screen.
 In the overlapping contexts of race and feminism, Dunham has unwittingly achieved the raw, hyper-visibility that forms the base of her brand.
 She sheds the devices that white feminists use to shield themselves from that same title, parading her ignorance and blind spots for everyone to see.

 In this sense, Lena Dunham is the id of white feminism—a finger on the unfiltered, primitive pulse of modern American white girlness, and all the complicated power and terror that goes along with that identity.
-There is something profoundly crude and raw and pleasure-seeking about the way she makes these ugly, big-small mistakes over and over again.
+There is something profoundly crude and raw and pleasure-seeking about the way she makes these ugly mistakes over and over again.
 She reveals a certain set of instinctive tendencies of the white feminist, among them a tendency to erase, to center herself in a conversation not about her; to project; to self-victimize; to attempt edgy, selfish comedy, and to think of no one but herself.
 For exactly this reason, I think Lena Dunham is culturally important, even crucial.

 We, white women, created Lena Dunham.
 In all the ways that that is a good thing, in that she is speaking on-screen to women’s experiences in powerful, cathartic ways, she also is performing a kind of burlesque of white women’s biases, ignorance and inclinations to politicize only that which appears relevant to them.